- On April 20, 2021

 The federal Energy Star program points the way to energy-efficient household items ranging from televisions to furnaces, plus from windows to central air conditioners.

-Buying energy-efficient appliances is easier than ever.
+Buying energy-efficient appliances are easier than ever.
 When you’re shopping in-person and online, you’ll see both the initial cost of the new unit and the annual operating cost.
 This makes it extremely simple to compare which new appliances will save you money on your energy bill.

 When you’re browsing the appliance selection, you’ll also see something called Energy Star certification.
 This indicates the product operates more efficiently compared to non-certified appliances.
 This increase in efficiency can vary based on the appliance, though, so you may need to do some additional research on that specific product before pulling out your credit card.